jnduli/blog_jnduli.co.ke/content/when_memory_is_not_enough.rst

 #########################
 When Memory is not enough
 #########################
-:date: 2018-05-24 16:00
+:date: 2018-05-31 16:00
-:tags: archlinux, linux
+:tags: archlinux, linux, server
 :category: Computer
 :slug: when-memory-is-not-enough
 :author: John Nduli
+:status: published

+A computer or server suddenly freezes or crashes.
+You don't know what the problem is and you really need to complete this task.
+One of the options is to consider memory.
+You might have just run out.
-Sometimes you are doing a task on a computer, when it suddenly freezes or an application crashes.
-This has occured to me multiple times, most recently being installing tor using yaourt, compiling a nodejs project and compiling hledger.
+To confirm this, you can monitor memory usage using the htop command while the operation is running.
+This has occured to me multiple times, most recently while installing tor using yaourt, compiling a nodejs project and compiling hledger.

 To fix this, one needs to increase the size of swap.
 Swap is the